 Urine Albumin Standardization

 Along with estimated GFR, urine albumin measurement and reporting is critical to the early detection and treatment of chronic kidney disease.
-Lack of standardization of urine albumin measurement and reporting makes it difficult for providers to effectively use test results to inform treatment decisions and monitor kidney health.
+Lack of standardization of urine albumin measurement and reporting makes it difficult for providers to uniformly use test results to inform treatment decisions and monitor kidney health.

 Measurement and Reporting Issues